My mistakes are your free lessons in this article: Learn how you can actually make money as a small farmer, based on my experiences.

-A hard apple cider recipe with a twist!
-Simple, easy-to-follow instructions for making apple-pear cider.
+A hard apple cider recipe with a twist of pear!
+Simple, easy-to-follow instructions for making apple pear cider.

 Country wines are so much fun and perfect for those of us who aren't brewing or wine-making experts!
 Here's a simple recipe with easy-to-follow instructions for making peach wine from whole peaches.

 There's so much to do in Lancaster County, PA!
 Here you can read about local markets, horse-and-buggy rides, Amish buffets, and more; and take a little picture tour of my most recent visit to Amish country.

 This is my simple, easy-to-follow recipe for delicious homemade ginger beer.

 Raising geese is a lot easier than you may think.
 The effort is well worth it especially if you use the natural tendencies of the geese to benefit you.
 Read on to learn about weeder geese, pet geese and security alarm geese!